• Skip to primary navigation

 Milk, Gluten free flour, cornstarch water, kosher salt, butter, baking powder, granulated sugar and lemons in separate containers.

 • Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
-It also contains xanthan gum which really helps give baked goods their bounce.
+I really love to use this gluten free flour because it’s free of the top 9 allergens.
+It also contains xanthan gum which really helps give baked goods their bounce and prevents them from falling apart.

 • Milk- If there are no dairy allergies or if you’re not vegan, you can use regular whole milk.
-For non dairy, use a non dairy milk of your choosing.
+For non-dairy, use a dairy-free milk of your choosing.

-• Unsalted Butter or Vegan Baking Sticks- Don’t use melted; the cookies will spread into a giant mess.
+• Unsalted Butter or Vegan Baking Sticks- Don’t use melted or softened; the cookies will spread into a giant mess.
+If using vegan butter, make sure it's more on the cold side versus room temperature.

-• Cornstarch and Water- These cookies have no egg so this mixture helps bind everything together.
+• Cornstarch and Water- These cookies have no egg so this mixture helps bind everything together like in my Raspberry Cookies.

 See my recipe card below for a complete list of the ingredients with measurements.